 I just started to re-read, Your Money or Your Life: 9 Steps to Transforming Your Relationship with Money and Achieving Financial Independence.
-If you wonder how you could live on much less (even with a family and responsibilities) and really start enjoying life, I’d like to give you a copy.
-By a random drawing, I’ll send copies to 3 readers who drop a comment below about what they would do if they knew they had enough.
+If you wonder how you could live on much less (even with a family and responsibilities) and really start enjoying life, you’ll love this book.

 I was recently reminded by one of my favorite blogs that “very little is needed to make life happy.”